Terms of Assignment

 Residents must be enrolled for a minimum of 12 credit hours (undergraduate) or 6 credit hours (graduate) for the duration of their housing contract.

-For first and second priority consideration, housing applications must be received at the University Housing designated deadlines (Please see "Important Dates")
+For first and second priority consideration, housing applications must be received by the Housing Office designated deadlines (Please see "Important Dates")

 The housing contract is not transferable; residents may not sublease their assigned space.